 Summary of the principles

-I am pretty sure that most people would stop reading the whole post when they see the low number of sets.
+I am pretty sure that many people would stop reading the post when they see the low number of sets.
 I understand that the volume I did was extremely low by anyone’s standards, but there is a reason for that.
 Actually two reasons.

 Number 1 – Alternating high intensity and high volume

 Let me explain…